2024-25 Catalog

 Due to the compact and integrated core, students have increased flexibility to tailor the program to their individual needs.
 Students may select a concentration in business analytics, corporate entrepreneurship, finance, international business, marketing, project management, public health, or supply chain management, or pursue a broader experience by selecting courses from a variety of disciplines.
 Students may only have one concentration.

 The FLEX MBA program is available both on-campus and online.
 Students may opt to attend class through both methods of delivery.
-All FLEX MBA concentrations are currently available through online study.
+All FLEX MBA concentrations are available through online study.

 FLEX MBA Mission Statement: